Dizziness and Neck Pain: 18 Solutions That Work

 These cervical spine conditions can affect the nerves, blood vessels, or muscles in the neck, leading to sensations of dizziness, imbalance, and disorientation.

-Cervical vertigo, while not as well understood as other forms of vertigo, can stem from various underlying conditions affecting the cervical spine.
+Cervical dizziness, less understood than other types, can be triggered by various conditions affecting the cervical spine.

 Symptoms of cervical vertigo